-5. The complainants do not concede that the option of transferring Ms M. without a competition for the post, in exercise of the power conferred by Staff Rule 4.3, was an available option.
-However on the assumption that it was, they argue that it was incumbent on the Director General, in a case like the present, to consider which alternative procedure was the more appropriate for the organisation to follow and that a proper consideration of this issue would have resulted in a competition pursuant to Rule 4.8(b).
+5. The complainants do not concede that the option of transferring Ms R. without a competition for the post, in exercise of the power conferred by Staff Rule 4.3, was an available option.
+However on the assumption that it was, they argue that it was incumbent on the Director General, in a case like the present, to consider which alternative procedure was the more appropriate for WIPO to follow and that a proper consideration of this issue would have resulted in a competition pursuant to Rule 4.8(b).

 In support of the argument that transfer was not an available option, the complainants cite Judgment 470.
-That case involved a situation where, potentially, two provisions of the Pan American Health Organization (World Health Organization) Staff Rules might have been applied.
+The case leading to that judgment involved a situation where, potentially, two provisions of the Pan American Health Organization (World Health Organization) Staff Rules might have been applied.
 One rule (Rule 1040) provided that temporary appointments terminated automatically on the completion of the agreed period of service.
 The other (Rule 1050.2) provided that when a post of indefinite duration was abolished a reduction in force was to take place in accordance with an established procedure.
-In that case, the staff member held a temporary appointment that came to an end on 28 February 1979.
+In the case leading to Judgment 470, the staff member held a temporary appointment that came to an end on 28 February 1979.
 Equally, his post was one of indefinite duration that was abolished.
 The Tribunal noted that the conditions for applying each staff rule were met and as the provisions conflicted, a choice had to be made.
-In that case the Tribunal declared that Rule 1050.2 should have been applied.
+In Judgment 470 the Tribunal declared that Rule 1050.2 should have been applied.
 The reasons appear to be that it provided to the complainant more generous benefits (and in particular compensation) in circumstances where he had worked for over 12 years for the organization and was near the age of retirement.
 The Tribunal noted that its conclusion was a fair one.